bgvladedivac/LinuxKnowledge/Processes/info.md

 9 | Kill, **unblockable** | Causes abrupt program termination.
 Cannot be blocked, ignored or handled.
 Always fatal. |
 15 | Terminate | Causes program termination.
 Can be bocked, ignored or handled.
 The polite way to ask a program to terminate. |
 20| Keyboard stop | Can be blocked, ignored or handled.
 Sent by typing **Ctrl-z** |

+## Load average
+The load average represents the perceived system load over a time period.
+Linux implements the load average calculation as a representation of expected service wait times, not only for CPU but also for disks and network I/O. Linux counts not only processes, but threads individually as separate tasks.
+The load number is a global counter calculation, which is sum-totaled for all CPUs.
+Linux counts each physical CPU core as a separate execution unit, logically represented and referred to as individual CPU.
+Check **/proc/cpuinfo** for the kernel representation of system CPUs.